Meller Braggins Estate Agents – Glossary of terms

 Procedure undertaken by a solicitor or legal representative during the conveyancing process to establish whether any issues exist which may adversely affect the property which is to be purchased.

-A Government tax levied on the purchaser of a property and calculated as a percentage of the purchase price.
+A Government tax levied on the purchaser of a property and calculated on the portion of a property price which falls within each band.
 The Stamp Duty rates are:

 |Purchase Price/lease premium or transfer value||Stamp Duty Rate|